Studies

 Given the ubiquity of language data, a degree in Computational Linguistics is invaluable across many application and research fields.
 This includes information sciences, languages, political sciences, communication sciences, history, economics, law, and psychology, as well as specialized areas like artificial intelligence, healthcare, marketing, and education technology.

-Bachelor's study programs at the Department of Computational Linguistics (more info)
+Bachelor's study programs at the Department of Computational Linguistics

-- Bachelor Major (120) Computerlinguistik & Sprachtechnologie
+- Bachelor of Arts, Major (120) Computerlinguistik & Sprachtechnologie (discontinued)

 - Bachelor Minor (60) Computerlinguistik & Sprachtechnologie